Skip to main content

 How does coccidiosis impact the global sheep, goat and deer industries?

-Coccidiosis is a major concern in small ruminants worldwide due to its effects on enteric health and overall herd performance.
-In the U.S., coccidiosis is estimated to contribute to $341 million in economic losses.
-Additionally, interactions from other disease pathogens, nutritional imbalances and coccidiosis can lead to further stress in animals and, as a result, an increase in the severity of other clinical disease symptoms.
-Therefore, due to the cost of prevention, treatment of coccidiosis and production losses, it is recognized as a disease with a great economic impact in small ruminants.
+Coccidiosis is a major concern in small ruminant species worldwide due to its effects on enteric health and overall herd performance.
+In the U.S., coccidiosis is responsible for an estimated $341 million in economic losses.
+Additionally, interactions of coccidiosis with other disease pathogens and nutritional imbalances can lead to further stress in animals — and, as a result, an increase in the severity of other clinical disease symptoms.
+Considering the costs of prevention and/or treatment, as well as the production losses it can incur, coccidiosis is widely recognized as a disease with a great economic impact on small-ruminant operations.

 What causes coccidiosis in small ruminants?

 Coccidiosis is caused by the apicomplexan protozoan parasite in the genus Eimeria.
-Eimeria are host-specific, and distinctive different forms of intestinal coccidiosis manifest in different species.
-Young kids and lambs are the most vulnerable to this disease and can become infected by ingesting oocytes when grazing or through poor sanitation of supplies that are contaminated with feces from infected animals.
-When an animal is infected, the oocytes make their way to the intestine, ultimately multiplying further.
+Eimeria are host-specific, meaning that various distinct forms of intestinal coccidiosis can manifest in different species.
+Young kids and lambs are the most vulnerable to this disease and can become infected by ingesting oocytes when grazing or through poorly sanitized supplies that have been contaminated with feces from infected animals.
+When an animal is infected, the oocytes subsequently make their way to the intestine, where they ultimately multiply further.

 Coccidiosis symptoms can vary from mild to severe, but most infections are considered mild.
-However, due to the disease’s invasion and destruction of host cells, even mild infections can negatively impact the conversion of feed nutrients into meat.
-Clinical signs associated with coccidiosis are species-distinctive, and the severity of the infection is based on gross lesions, in addition to microscopic intestinal lesions.
+However, due to the disease’s invasion and subsequent destruction of host cells, even mild infections can negatively impact the conversion of feed nutrients into meat.
+The clinical signs associated with coccidiosis are species-distinctive, and the severity of the infection is determined by analyzing the gross lesions, as well as any microscopic intestinal lesions.

 Signs to watch for: